Letterpress & Printmaking

 Open Studio Sessions

 Students who complete a certification class or those who are experienced printmakers may use the studio and equipment independently during open studio sessions.
-Open studios run most Sundays, 1-5pm.
+Open studios run most Sundays, 1-5pm as well as select Tuesday evenings.
 Cost is $15 and includes use of all tools and equipment and most inks.
 Advance registration either online or via phone (231) 421-8085 is required.

 Students are also able to rent the studio privately for half days (4 hours) for $45.
 Please email email@example.com to inquire about availability.